Nathan Colmer | The Van Dyk Group

 Oceanfront Homes, also referred to as beach front homes, are properties that directly adjoin the Atlantic Ocean.
 All things being equal, this is the most expensive real estate on LBI.
 Single family oceanfront homes will range in value with "tear down" prices starting around $900,000 to beautiful estate homes selling for over $10,000,000!
 A more affordable option in the oceanfront home market would be to purchase a condo.
 Oceanfront condos have a wide price range as well with prices starting in the $300,000 to $400,000 area and capping over $1,000,000.

 Simply put, oceanfront homes offer the best views, highest rental income and best appreciation in long term value.
 They are also the most expensive home to buy in the LBI real estate market!
 Oceanfront homes come in a variety of styles and price ranges.
 While the majority of oceanfront development consists of single family homes, there are duplexes and condos available for both sale and rent.
-Specifically, Ship Bottom and Beach Haven offer some very nice oceanfront condos with prices starting in the $300,000 range.
-By comparison, single family homes start in the $900,000 price range and will exceed $10,000,000!
-Below are some recent sales in the oceanfront real estate market on Long Beach Island.
+Specifically, Ship Bottom and Beach Haven offer some very nice oceanfront condos with prices starting in the $400,000 range.
+By comparison, single family homes start in the over $1,000,000and will exceed $10,000,000!
+Below are some recent single family oceanfront transactions in the oceanfront real estate market on Long Beach Island.

 For anyone looking to move on the water, a basic understanding of CAFRA is an essential prerequisite.
 This is specifically important for oceanfront homes and it will dictate what can and cannot be built on an oceanfront lot.
 A large CAFRA building envelope can allow to expansion of a home or the creation of larger decks.
 This knowledge can help both buyers and sellers determine the correct price for a home in the real estate market on Long Beach Island.
 CAFRA is a government agency that oversees certain development of residential and commercial properties in the defined CAFRA area (of which Long Beach Island is a part).
 CAFRA, along with the local township, determines what kind of building can be built in a certain area.
 The following items are regulated by CAFRA: